 The upper drop was said to have a height of 11m while the lower drop was said to have a drop of 21m for a total cumulative drop of 32m high.
 However, when the falls was viewed from the main overlooks near the visitor facilities, the lower drop fell into a narrow gorge creating the illusion that the waterfall would plunge into an abyss.
 That effect made the falls appear higher than its modest height would suggest.

 It's hard to believe that this waterfall almost disappeared due to the desire for hydroelectricity by various interests.
 In some fortuitous bit of misfortune (at least for those with development aspirations) resulting in lack of sufficient funds, attempts to harness the falls had been unsuccessful.
-Ultimately, the waterfall was sold to the state of Iceland.
-Despite further interest to utilize the river by the state, it was eventually conserved.
+Ultimately, the waterfall was sold to the state of Iceland, and despite further interest to utilize the river by the state, it was eventually conserved.

-A more romantic story depicted Sigríður Tómasdottir (the daughter of the landowner who was about to sell his land, including the falls) threatened to throw herself into the falls if the land was sold.
-As a result, the father pulled out of the deal and the falls was made a reserve and the rest was history.
-It's said that this isn't true, but nonetheless we saw there was a memorial at the falls commemorating Sigríður Tómasdottir.
+A more romantic saga depicted Sigríður Tómasdottir (the daughter of the landowner who was about to sell his land which included the falls) threatening to throw herself into the falls if the land was sold.
+As a result, the father pulled out of the deal, the falls was made a reserve, and the rest was history.
+It's said that this saga isn't true, but nonetheless we saw there was a memorial at the falls commemorating Sigríður Tómasdottir.

-In addition to the hordes of tourists who are both self driving and on various tours, we also shared this waterfall with hordes of midges, which seems to be abundant in the early Summer.
+In addition to the hordes of tourists who are both self driving and on various tours, we also shared this waterfall with hordes of midges, which seemed to be abundant in the early Summer.
 We don't know if the midges persist at other times of the year, but they were definitely a nuissance during our visits.